Easy Inside Out Egg Roll in a Bowl Recipe

 recipe ingredients in white bowls and labeled

-• Green onions: Optional, for garnish.
+• Green onions: Optional, but make a great garnish.

 numbered step by step photos showing how to make this recipe